A simple recipe for an effective, non-toxic sunscreen that’s safe for the whole family!

 So, What’s Special About Using Zinc Oxide?

 Zinc oxide is not a chemical (well, by scientific terms it is because it is a compound, but so is water and oxygen) – it is derived from the mineral zinc.
 Chemical sun blockers are absorbed into the skin and body, non-nanoparticle zinc oxide is not.
 Zinc oxide offers full range protection (UVA and UVB) and, according to the EWG, many of the chemical sunscreens do not because it is not strictly regulated by the FDA to back up the broad-spectrum claims.
 Physical blockers are also better for sensitive and young children’s skin, are non-comedogenic, non-irritating, and the FDA actually lists it to be the one of the most effective active ingredients for sun protection.
-However, it aborbs the sun’s rays and zinc oxide scatters it, making it safer and more stable than titanium dioxide.
+However, it absorbs the sun’s rays and zinc oxide scatters it, making it safer and more stable than titanium dioxide.
 Zinc oxide is antimicrobial and wound healing!
-I use the non-nano version as it is not absorbed into the skin (read more about the importance of using non-nanoparticles here).
+I use the non-nanoparticle version as it is not absorbed into the skin (read more about the importance of using non-nanoparticles here).

 How to Use It Safely